The Haunting History of Ghost Words

 Words That Are Surprisingly Real

 Ghost words usually get sorted out of the dictionaries, though some do end up sticking around to possess our lexicon.
 That’s how languages work: You never know what will become a real word.
 Words and terms we disregard can still become official.
 You can find a few great examples in our list of surprising words added to the dictionary.
 Memorize your favorites and impress your friends with your knowledge of what’s new in the world of word lovers.
+You will not be able to find them in our word finder tool though.

 Zac Pricener has been a content creator for the past eight years.
 He’s a bit of an all-around nerd, and he has a bad habit of working movie and TV show references into conversations whenever possible.